fmbento/apache-elk-in-five-minutes/README.md

 with only a 12-line yaml file and one command!

 #### Dependencies
-* docker (i'm using v1.4.1)
+* docker
 * netcat, or one of it's ilk (nc, ncat, socat)

-Not going to go into details here on docker installation, but there are many options:
+Not going to go into details here on docker installation, though.

-* on linux you can most likely use your favorite package manager
-* on mac (I think) you'll need something called [boot2docker](http://boot2docker.io/)
-* install into a vagrant vm
-* even Windows! (but don't ask me how!)

 ### 1. Clone this repo